Christmas Eve was always better than Christmas Day.

 I would pass the time watching television Christmas specials and listening to music.
 There was no hockey on Christmas Eve of course.
-Sometimes I would go down to the basement and play hockey either with my brother or just all by myself.
+Sometimes I would go down to the basement or outside and play hockey either with my brother or just all by myself.

 But this one of the few days on the calendar when hockey was not foremost on my mind.

 Which is kind of funny, given that growing up in northern British Columbia usually guaranteed a white Christmas.
 There is nothing better than a good snowfall on Christmas Eve.
 It's great to play shinny on the frozen pond or in the street in the midst of whiteout.

 Christmas Eve always meant a special dinner in our house - Pizza Hut.
 Back then that was a pretty rare treat for us, so I looked forward to it all week.
 And we would all get in the car to pick up our own pizza.
 No delivery for us, no way.
 That would interfere with our annual drive around town to look at all the amazing decorated houses and yards.
 My favorite was, of course, the hockey themed house.